OWASP/CheatSheetSeries/cheatsheets/Threat_Modeling_Cheat_Sheet.md

 Work on minimizing the number of threat agents by:

 - Treating them as equivalent classes.
-- Considering the attacker's motivation when evaluating likelihood.
+- Considering the attacker’s motivation when evaluating likelihood.
 - Consider insider Threats

 The user of this cheat can depend on the following list of risks and threat libraries sources to define the possible threats an application might be facing: